What is an Internship?

 An internship is faculty mentor-guided experiential learning experience that empowers students to integrate knowledge and theory learned throughout the curriculum with practical application and skills development in a professional setting.

-Thus, a meaningful internship is a partnership between Stetson University and a host employer, collaboratively defined and guided by the student, a faculty internship mentor, and an on-site supervisor from the host employer.
+A meaningful internship is a partnership between Stetson University and a host employer, collaboratively defined and guided by the student, a faculty internship mentor and an on-site supervisor from the host employer.

-To ensure that an experience is educational and thus eligible to be considered a university-recognized internship by Stetson University, all the following criteria must be met:
+To ensure that an experience is educational and is thus eligible to be considered a university-recognized internship, the following criteria must be met:

-- The experience must be an extension of the curriculum: a learning experience that provides for applying the knowledge gained through the curriculum.
+- The experience must be an extension of the curriculum -- a learning experience that provides for applying knowledge gained through the curriculum.
 It must not be simply to advance the operations of the host employer or be the work that a regular employee would routinely perform.

 - The skills or knowledge learned must be transferable to other employment settings.

 - The experience has a defined beginning and end, and a description of on-site internship functions, expectations and desired qualifications provided by the host employer.